samachillesx/linux-server-administration/docs/security.md

 |   22 | TCP      | SSH     | Remote administration |
 |   80 | TCP      | HTTP    | Web traffic           |

-Only ports required by the project should be exposed.
+I configured the firewall to allow only the ports required for the project, keeping unnecessary ports closed to reduce the server's exposure.

 ---